CodeReviewDAO/dxd_codereview/Reviews/277 - The multi-currency payment gateway on the CSPR blockchain/1 - Main components of the payment gateway/README.md

 # Unit / Automated Testing

-Reviewer can find unit tests, but reviewer suggests OP to add more test to cover the negative path.
+Reviewer can find unit tests, but reviewer suggests OP to add more tests to increase the coverage.

 ## dhf-pay-font